kdeldycke/awesome-billing/readme.md

 - [Forecasting with sktime](https://github.com/alan-turing-institute/sktime/blob/master/examples/01_forecasting.ipynb) - A tutorial on how to use past data to make temporal forward predictions.
 And read the [difference between sktime and the Prophet project](https://news.ycombinator.com/item?id=24543861) mentionned above.

+- [Darts](https://github.com/unit8co/darts) - Python library for user-friendly forecasting and anomaly detection on time series.
+It wraps a huge number of models, including [Prophet](https://facebook.github.io/prophet/).
+Great for experiments, but bear in mind that all the models in [Darts expects](expect that your data comes at a very regular interval) your data to come at a very regular interval and make a lot of assumptions on their shape.

 - [Komiser](https://github.com/mlabouardy/komiser) - Open-source tool to stay under budget by uncovering hidden costs, monitoring increases in spend, and making impactful changes based on custom recommendations.

 - [GCP Cost Forecast](https://cloud.google.com//billing/docs/how-to/reports#cost-forecast) - An example of consumption trend line for resource consumption.